Top 7 Ways to Make Better New Year’s Resolutions and Help Fight Hunger

 3) Make Better Investments

 Want to make smarter investments this year?
 Donate to hunger relief – it’s one of the best, most affordable ways to invest in our collective future.
 Just 25 cents provides a nourishing school meal to a hungry child.
 The return is immense.
 Each dollar spent on children’s nutrition generates as much as $138 in saved healthcare costs and increased productivity.
 And some of the world’s leading business analysts argue that improving access to food has the biggest impact on a nation’s well-being.
+Learn more about how you can invest in kids’ lives worldwide here.

 4) Spend Wisely